iemilov/caafs-platform/README.md

 ## Features Overview

 1. User Management:
-  * Authentication and jwt token based authorization with Swagger and Node.js againts user stored in Mongo DB databse
+  * Authentication and jwt token based authorization with Swagger and Node.js againts users stored in Mongo DB databse
-  * admin and user roles ror accessing the protected resources
+  * admin and user roles for accessing the protected resources
 2. Create devices/objects/sensors
-3. Device Management: reboot, firmwareUpdate, setNewInterval, uploadLogs, monitor, get metadata, get/creatednpoint, monitor command progress, execute waiting command.
-All those methods van be understood and executed by the provided device client application: https://github.com/iemilov/GoIoT-Device-Client
+3. Device Management: reboot, firmwareUpdate, setNewInterval, uploadLogs, monitor, get metadata, get/create endnpoint, get command progress, execute waiting command.
+All those methods can be understood and executed by the device client application, which can be downloaded here: https://github.com/iemilov/GoIoT-Device-Client
 4. set rules - currently the following rules are implmeneted:
   * set threshold value for a particular sensor
   * set range - trigger rule if the sensor value get outside this range